Easy and Cute Fabric Pumpkins Tutorial – No Sewing Machine Required!

-Last week I shared a simple DIY autumn wreath with you all, and today Iād like to share another easy fall decorating idea!
-Like I said earlier, Iām not quite ready to decorate for fall, but I will say that I gave in this week and definitely bought pumpkin spice creamer for my coffee!
+Like I said earlier, I’m not quite ready to decorate for fall, but I will say that I gave in this week and definitely bought pumpkin spice creamer for my coffee.
 Ha!
-The weather has been cooler here in Michigan and Iām starting to get excited for the change in seasons. š
+The weather has been cooler here in Michigan and I’m starting to get excited for the change in seasons and, of course, easy fabric pumpkins!

-Iāve always loved the look of fabric pumpkins, and last year I actually attempted to make some but I didnāt like the way they turned out.
+I’ve always loved the look of fabric pumpkins as a fall decoration, and last year I actually attempted to make some but I didn’t like the way they turned out.
 When it was time to throw out all of the mini (real) pumpkins I purchased last fall, I decided to save all of the stems for another attempt at cloth pumpkins this year.

 Guys, I don’t know if the real stems made all the difference for me, but I just love the way that these pumpkins turned out this year!
-Plus they were so easy and fun to make! š I stuck with neutral toned fabrics, but any color or pattern would work.
-I actually didnāt have to purchase anything for this project, I already had all of the supplies on hand.
+Plus they were so easy and fun to make and didn’t require a sewing machine! 🙂 I stuck with neutral toned fabrics, but any color or pattern would work.
+I bet some old sweaters or flannel shirts would be really cute for material as well!

 - Fabric